anthonye2007/vr-software-engineering-post/post.md

 [RiftSketch](http://www.youtube.com/watch?v=SKPYx4CEIlM) is a live coding environment built for VR which allows users to describe a 3D scene using [Three.js](http://threejs.org/).
 // TODO: add pic of RiftSketch

-Live coding is a way to describe an environment that allows a developer to edit a program while it is running.
+Live coding, as [described by Tanimoto][Tanimoto:VIVA], is a way to describe an environment that allows a developer to edit a program while it is running.
 The traditional program development cycle involved the four separate phases: edit, compile, link, run.
 In live programming, there is only one phase, at least in principle.
-The phase involves the program constantly running, even as various editing events occur [Tanimoto, VIVA].
+The phase involves the program constantly running, even as various editing events occur.

-Tanimoto proposes that live coding is useful because it allows developers to see the effects of their changes much more quickly.
-This also helps developers to more easily identify which line of code caused a bug [Tanimoto, VIVA]
+[Tanimoto proposes][Tanimoto:VIVA] that live coding is useful because it allows developers to see the effects of their changes much more quickly.
+This also helps developers to more easily identify which line of code caused a bug.

 RiftSketch presents a user with a simple text editor, floating in front of them in an otherwise empty VR world.
 As the user types code into the editor, the world around them updates instantly to display the 3D scene dictated by their code.
 RiftSketch also allows the user to animate their scene via a callback function which is executed on every frame.
 The user can manipulate the state of the 3D scene in this looped block of code in order to add behaviour to the objects in their scene.
 This animation makes the user truly feel *inside* the scene in a way not captured by a 2D screenshot.